rachsmithcodes/rachsmith.com/src/content/notes/code-sketch-5.md

 ---
-title: "Code sketch #5"
+title: 'Code sketch #5'
 slug: code-sketch-5
-added: 2024-05-19 20:05
+added: 2024-05-19T10:05:00.000Z
-updated: 2024-05-19 20:05
+updated: 2024-05-19T10:05:00.000Z
-tags:
-  - development
+excerpt: >-
-excerpt: I started this one with a grid of squares.
+  I started this one with a grid of squares.
 I imagined an invisible circle growing from the centre of the grid, and the squares changing size depending on their closeness to the circle.
 note: published
 publish: true
+tags:
+  - development
 ---
 I started this one with a grid of squares.
 I imagined an invisible circle growing from the centre of the grid, and the squares changing size depending on their closeness to the circle.